 So, your fundraising emails are getting a ton of opens and clicks.
 But once potential donors arrive at your online giving page, they disappear!
-There are few things more frustrating for nonprofits than putting so much work into an appeal, only to see users stop short of donating.
+Few things are more frustrating for nonprofits than putting so much work into an appeal, only to see users stop short of donating.
 Yet, many nonprofits can’t paint an accurate picture of their online conversion rate.

-If the clicks and opens are there, you must be doing something right!
+If the clicks are there, you must be doing something right!
 Unfortunately, clicks alone don’t raise money.

-- Using your donor management system, determine the total number of online donations made online during that same time period.
+2. Using your donor management system, determine the total number of online donations made during that same period.

-So, if 150 people visited your online giving page, and your nonprofit collected 25 donations online.
-Your conversion rate would be 16.6 percent.
-That’s just below the average of 22 percent for nonprofits, according to the latest M+R Benchmarks report.
+So, if 150 people visited your online giving page and your nonprofit collected 25 donations online, your conversion rate would be 16.6 percent.
+That’s just about on par with the average of 17 percent for nonprofits, according to the latest M+R Benchmarks report.

 Blame your donation page.

-That 22 percent average is up from prior years but is still too low for our comfort.
+But that 17 percent average is down from prior years and is too low for our comfort.
 If you find your conversion rate is on par with or below that average, you may be suffering from a sub-optimal donation page.

 Though the end goal is different, your nonprofit’s online giving page should function similarly to an online checkout page.
-We’ve all been there, trying to finish up an order with a website that just won’t cooperate or is a hassle to navigate.
-More often than not, your frustration caused you to visit a different site to make your purchase.
+We’ve all been there, trying to finish up an order with a website that won’t cooperate or is a hassle to navigate.
+Your frustration may cause you to visit a different site to make your purchase.